SoccerNet/sn-gamestate/README.md

 - [x] Release of the [SoccerNet Game State Reconstruction paper](https://arxiv.org/abs/2404.11335) with detailed information about the task, dataset, baseline and evaluation metric.

 #### Updates:
+- [2024.05.13] V1.3 of the dataset released with updated bbox-pitch annotations.
 - [2024.05.08] Release of the baseline challenge tracker state : https://zenodo.org/records/11143697
 - [2024.04.25] Release of the baseline validation and test tracker states : https://zenodo.org/records/11065177
 - [2024.03.27] Release of submission instructions in [ChallengeRules.md](ChallengeRules.md).